ruizchavezadrian/Data-Lakehouse/README.md

 	CREATE SCHEMA IF NOT EXISTS hive.fdep WITH (location = 's3a://fdep/');

-To create tables in Trino, use SQL `CREATE TABLE` statements.
+## To create tables in Trino, use SQL "CREATE TABLE" statements.
 Here are examples:

-Iceberg Table Creation:
+### Iceberg Table Creation:

 	CREATE TABLE IF NOT EXISTS iceberg.iris.iris_parquet ( sepal_length DOUBLE,